Investigation and Accountability Framework

 What protects photographers in dangerous regions?

 CPJ Index regions and conflict zones get unanimous vote requirement, mandatory press freedom org consultation, higher evidence threshold, expedited appeals, and escalation rights.
-Investigation never reveals identity, content, or location—only serial number.
-If activists strip geotags before sharing (recommended), there's no location to investigate.
+Investigations never reveal photographer identity, specific camera serial numbers, content, or location—only Transaction IDs on the PRL.
+Manufacturers handle blacklisting internally based on their own logs.

 Investigation and editorial freedom

-Images can only be investigated if shared.
-At that point, risk equals existing forensic analysis (anyone can submit to services like FotoForensics today).
-Investigation doesn't reveal photographer identity—only determines if camera serial number should be blacklisted.
+Images can only be investigated if shared with claimants who submit them for forensic analysis.
+At that point, risk equals existing forensic services (anyone can submit to FotoForensics today).
+Investigation doesn't reveal photographer identity or specific camera—only posts Transaction ID to PRL for manufacturer reference.

 What prevents governments flooding with false claims?